 6. Toxic Metal Cleanse

 Some people have high levels of toxic metals such as mercury, aluminum, cadmium, and lead in their body.
 In general, it’s best to perform two cleanses per year to avoid long-term accumulation.
-Learn about an easy, at-home method of cleansing toxic metals from the body here.

 7. Raw/Alkaline Foods Cleanse

 This is a temporary cleanse that advocates eating uncooked fruits and vegetables combined with smaller amounts of raw nuts, seeds, and sprouts.
 It’s an excellent way to detoxify the colon, liver, and other systems in the body.
 It alleviates the body’s need to alkalize the acidic nature of blood that results from a modern, non-alkaline diet.
 Learn more about the benefits of a raw food diet.

 Juice fasts consist of consuming only freshly juiced fruits and vegetables for one to three days, or longer.
 The best cleansing fruits and veggies include apples, carrots, beets, ginger root, spinach, pears, celery, kale, cabbage, pineapple, cranberry, and other dark leafy greens.
 Citrus fruits are usually avoided while fasting.
 Organic fruits and vegetables are best.

 A kitcheree cleanse is an ancient Ayurvedic method of cleansing the body through what is known as a “mono-diet.”
 In a kitcheree cleanse, you can eat a super-alkaline diet of mung beans, cooked vegetables, basmati rice, and spices.
 This diet offers a temporary relief to the digestive system, and contributes to overall detoxification, especially when combined with cleansing herbs.